Cats, cows, chipmunks and crabs.

 un tamia — a chipmunk

-Chipmunks aren’t found in France or Europe in general, but it’s interesting to note that French Canadians have their own special word for them, un suisse, which literally means “a Swiss” and may have to do with how chipmunks’ stripes resemble the uniforms of the Vatican Swiss Guard.
+French Canadians have their own special word for chipmunks, un suisse, which literally means “a Swiss” and may have to do with how chipmunks’ stripes resemble the uniforms of the Vatican’s Swiss Guard.

 une souris — a mouse